twof/graphql-spec/rfcs/QueryLevelNullability.md

 may not be in the best position to decide whether partial failure is acceptable for a given canvas.

-While the schema can have nullable fields for valid reasons (such as federation), in some cases the client wants to decideif it accepts a `null` value for the result to simplify the client-side logic.
+While the schema can have nullable fields for valid reasons (such as federation), in some cases the client wants to decide if it accepts a `null` value for the result to simplify the client-side logic.

 We need another way to make working with GraphQL more ergonomic for client developers.